Pokhara Cup

-The Pokhara Cup, currently known as the Manakamana Cable Car Pokhara Cup, is an international football tournament held in Pokhara, Nepal, organized by the ANFA Kaski.
-For sponsorship reasons it was formerly known as the Safal Pokhara Cup.
+The Pokhara Cup was an international football tournament held in Pokhara, Nepal, organized by the ANFA Kaski.
+For sponsorship reasons it was known as the Safal Pokhara Cup and the Manakamana Cable Car Pokhara Cup.

 History

 The tournament was formed as the Pokhara Gold Cup in 2011.
-ANFA Kaski announced that it would form new subcommittees for the administration of the cup.
+The final edition took place in 2019, it has not been hosted since.